vittorio-c/themoviedb-projet-scrap/README.md

 # About

-This student collaborative project deploys a web scrapper for fetching movies data from [The movied DB website](https://www.themoviedb.org/), store it to a MongoDB server and print it in a frontend interface.
+This student collaborative project deploys a web scrapper for fetching movies data from [The movied DB website](https://www.themoviedb.org/), stores it to a MongoDB server and prints it in a frontend interface.

 It uses following stack :